 For more information on job vacancies at Maules Creek and details how to apply please visit here.

-Construction is on budget and schedule for first coal to be railed in March 2015.
+Construction is on budget and schedule for first coal to be railed in the March 2015 quarter.

 On average there are some 430 people engaged on site construction activity.
-The safety performance over the whole site is commendable with no LTIs recorded to date with in excess of 400,000 hours worked.
-Major contractors engaged include Leighton Contractors, Ditchfield and Downer.
+The safety performance over the whole site is commendable with no LTIs recorded to date with in excess of 750,000 hours worked.
+Major contractors engaged include Leighton Contractors, Ditchfield, Downer and Transgrid.

 The following table provides an update on construction progress of the projects key components.